1 Middle St, EC1A 7JA

-Nearest attraction: Tower of London 1.5 miles
+Nearest attraction: Museum of London 0.3 miles

 The other stuff

 Brewery: Free house

 Open: Monday to Friday from midday (closed weekends)

 Food: Served midday to 3pm, Monday to Friday